 His dilemma, which he hadn’t fully worked out, was how he might in charity pay Daisy a couple hundred bucks…call it settlement money…or…

-Maybe not so much…
+Or maybe not so much…

 Give her a start, though, George thought.
 As long as she gets her head straight.
 Can’t always be on my doorstep, crying after the next handout.